kannankvs/md2/sonic_stretch_management_vrf_design.md

 Management NetWork Default Gateway = 10.16.210.254
 root@sonic:/etc/init.d#
 ```

+These CLI commands are implemented as part of the pull request [PR463](https://github.com/Azure/sonic-utilities/pull/463)

 ### IP Application Design
 This section explains the behavior of each application on the default VRF and management VRF.
 Application functionality differs based on whether the application is used to connect to the application daemons running in the device or the application is triggered from the device.